 for each <name_i>, deletes the node it names and everything below it.

-The following script consists of a pattern to find nodes whose label starts with ‘*’ and that do not dominate any other node.
+Program 3 consists of a pattern to find nodes whose label starts with ‘*’ and that do not dominate any other node.
 This pattern is paired with an action that deletes any matched node.

 Input: